stolostron/multicloud-subscriptions-developer-editions/README.md

 * `dev-placementrule`
 * `production-placementrule`

-## Subscribe a managed cluster to an IBM Developer Edition Chart
+## Subscribe a managed cluster to an Developer Edition Chart

 A subscription monitors the Helm repository for new versions of a chart.
 If no chart is deployed or if a new version of a deployed chart is found, the chart or the new version of the chart is deployed.